enkidevs/curriculum/sql/dql/basic-queries/order-by-clause.md

 ---
 ## Content

-`ORDER BY` clause enables users to order data in ascending or descending order on one or more columns.
+The `ORDER BY` clause enables users to order data in ascending or descending order on one or more columns.
+This is also more commonly known as **sorting** data.

 Considering the following `employees` table: